Fourth Sunday in Advent – Friday

 We will now speak of the time when God, according to His eternal counsel, began to fulfill all the prophecies and promises regarding the coming of the Savior.
 For over a period of four thousand years the believers in the Old Testament had waited for this time to come.
 Many a time they had yearned for the Savior, crying: “Oh that Thou wouldest rend the heavens, that Thou wouldest come down!”
 (Isaiah 64:1).

 The stars of prophecy and promise shone bright and clear, and filled the night with splendor.
 But, despite that, it was night.
 The light of dawn did not yet brighten the eastern sky, and the Sun, the eternal Sun, the “Sun of righteousness” (Malachi 4:2) had not yet arisen.
 Generation upon generation of believers had died in faith – waiting, hoping, trusting – that the fullness of time would come.
 And their waiting, hope, and trust was not to be put to shame.
 The fullness of time did come.

 PRAYER. – Lord God, Thou hast fulfilled Thy promises.
 Thou hast sent Thy Son.
 Thou hast sent us our Savior.
 The Sun did arise, and He gives light to us in Thy Word.
 Therefore we are glad.
 Hallelujah!
-O Jesus, my Sun, my Lord, shine within my heart, and dispel all the shades of night!
-O Thou Holy Ghost – Spirit of the Father and of the Son – let me live and die in faith, and thereafter let me arise with joy and enter eternal life.
+O Jesus, my Sun, my Lord, continue to shine within my heart, and continue to dispel all the shades of night!
+O Thou Holy Ghost, Spirit of the Father and of the Son, through the power of Thy Word, let me live and die in faith, and thereafter let me arise with joy and enter eternal life.
 Amen.